ChrisPedder/MUDT-talk/slides/part_b.md

 ### Example Blockbuster vs Netflix.

 What they missed was
- - $H_5$: Customers don't want to return tapes, they want streaming.
+ - $H_5$: Customers don't want to return tapes physically, they want post or streaming.

 This wasn't in their hypothesis space.
 No amount of Bayesian updating within their fixed set of hypotheses would save them.